-Anyway, let’s just say that God is in the details if you want to craft a better lyric.
-Here are sixteen ways to put that into practice.
+Either way, let’s just say that God is in the details if you want to craft a better lyric.
+Here are sixteen ways to make that happen.

 1. Word transposition